socialvibe/truex-ads-docs/bluescript-reference.md

 ## BlueScript Values and Expressions

 Behavior actions take various values as input to their actions.
-There are 3 types:
+There are 3 types: Literal Values, Stored Values, and Expressions.
-1 - Literal Values
-2 - Stored Values
-3 - Expressions

-NOTE: Boolean values are used as literals for attributes (e.g. a `Text` element's `wrap` attribute) and in expressions like in the `if` host action.
-When non-boolean values are used where a boolean value is expected, they are evaluated in a "truthy" manner according to the following rules:
-* false values are: `false`, 0, `null`, `undefined`, "", and "false".
-* true values are `true`, 1, and in fact any value that is not a false value.
-* in particular, non-null object and array values are evaluated as `true` in boolean contexts.

 ### Literal Values